It is good to know whether it is COVID-19 that is making you sick. You can then make sure that you do not pass it on to other people.

 Information and rules of conduct for household contacts

 If you live with or have lived with someone who has covid-19, you may have been exposed to infection.
 This means there is a risk that you could become ill.
 To reduce the risk of infection spreading to others, you must follow certain rules of conduct.

 You can choose from different languages by clicking on the green button marked “Engelska” in the top right corner of the linked page.

 If you do not have COVID-19

-If the test results show that you do not have COVID-19, stay at home until you feel better and do not have a fever.
+If the test results show that you do not have COVID-19, stay at home until you feel better and have been fever-free for at least a day.

 Couldn´t your test be analysed or assessed?

 If you recieve the answer that your test could not be analysed or assessed, the reason could be, for example, that the sample leaked, that something happened at the laboratory or that something went wrong technically which meant that the sample could not be analysed.
 If you wish to, you can then register for renewed testing after three days.